History of Mexican Americans: El Paso shooting

-Over the course of the 2010s, the rise of white nationalist domestic terrorism increased dramatically.
-There was a large surge in white supremacist and other hate group membership over the course of the Obama administration, and the United States saw a record number of hate crimes committed during the Trump administration.
-In 2019, one of the largest mass shootings against Latino Americans occurred at a Walmart store in El Paso, Texas when a 21-year old white terrorist open-fired, killing 23 people and injuring 23 others.
-The terrorist, named Patrick Crusius, was mostly radicalized online, a trend which has occurred with increasing frequency in the United States.
-National security experts have compared the radicalization of white and other far-right terrorists to the online recruitment of terror organizations like ISIS.
-Shortly before the attack, the terrorist posted his "manifesto" to the online message board 8chan, where he wrote about the "Latino invasion of Texas" and detailed a plan to separate America by race, claiming "white people were being replaced by foreigners."
-The terrorist faces 90 federal charges, including 23 counts of federal hates crimes resulting in death, and he will face the death penalty if found guilty.
+In the 2010s, the amount of white nationalist domestic terrorism increased dramatically.
+There was a large surge in white supremacist and other hate group membership during the Obama administration, and the United States saw a record number of hate crimes committed during the first Trump administration.
+In 2019, one of the largest mass shootings against Latino Americans occurred at a Walmart store in El Paso, Texas when a white terrorist, Patrick Crusius, murdered 23 people and injured 23 others.

+Crusius was mostly radicalized online, an increasingly common trend in the U.S. Shortly before the attack, he posted his "manifesto" to the online message board 8chan, where he wrote about a "Latino invasion of Texas", claiming "white people were being replaced by foreigners."
+He faces 90 federal charges, and he will receive the death penalty if found guilty.

 2020s

 Politics

-Secretary Julian Castro became the second Mexican American to mount a serious campaign for President.

 In 2020, former House Representative and Secretary of Housing and Urban Development Julian Castro became the first serious Mexican American candidate for president since Ben Fernandez ran in the 1980 Republican primaries.
 Castro dropped out of the race on January 6, 2020, after polling far behind other candidates, and he announced his support for Joe Biden on June 2, 2020.
 During the 2020 general election, some experts were surprised at the strength of Donald Trump's support amongst Mexican Americans in areas like the Rio Grande Valley, which increased by 10% from 2016.
-Others, however, noted that the increase toward Trump in 2020 represented the culmination of long-term trends within the Mexican American and Latino communities.
-In December 2020, Alex Padilla was appointed to replace Vice President Kamala Harris as the junior senator from California.
-He was sworn in by Harris in January 2021, thus becoming the first Latino senator in the state's history.
+In January 2021, Democrat Alex Padilla became the first Latino California senator.